 Something so simple and so affordable can save your and your loved one’s lives in the event of a carbon monoxide leak.

 *Carbon monoxide is silent, odorless and tasteless*

 I hope this information saves just one life.
 Please share it with your loved ones.

 #advocate #affiliate #carbonmonoxideawareness #savealife #inform #passiton

 *Disclaimer: this article contains affiliate links for products we use.
 The price is the same whether you use our affiliate link or not.
-If we haven’t spent our own money on it stand by the product, you won’t see an affiliate link for it here.
+We only recommend products we have spent our own money on and can stand by the value of.